wp-plugins/roost-for-bloggers/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Changed hard limit to soft character limit on manual notifications
+* Restricted notifications to a "post" post type only
+* Added settings link on plugin page
+* Roost stats now cached to improve admin page performance
+* Fixed bug that caused resending notifications when using "Quick Edit" to modify posts
+* Removed shortcodes
+* Code cleanup

 = 2.0.3 =
 * Scheduled Notifications can now Trigger Alerts
 * Fixed Stats Error on First Login